Environmental protection: China

 The Longwanqun National Forest Park is a nationally protected nature area in Huinan County, Jilin, China.

 Formal environmental protection in China House was first stimulated by the 1972 United Nations Conference on the Human Environment held in Stockholm, Sweden.
 Following this, they began establishing environmental protection agencies and putting controls on some of its industrial waste.

+In 1973, China held its First National Conference on Environmental Protection.
+It emphasized "complete utilization" as the central principle of environmental protection in China.
+Complete utilization was a waste-recycling and production efficiency principle that had developed in the 1950s as a response to material scarcity in the early PRC; its underlying philosophy was expressed in the slogan "turning waste into treasure and harm into benefit."

 China was one of the first developing countries to implement a sustainable development strategy.
 In 1983 the State Council announced that environmental protection would be one of China's basic national policies and in 1984 the National Environmental Protection Agency (NEPA) was established.
 Following severe flooding of the Yangtze River basin in 1998, NEPA was upgraded to the State Environmental Protection Agency (SEPA) meaning that environmental protection was now being implemented at a ministerial level.
 In 2008, SEPA became known by its current name of Ministry of Environmental Protection of the People's Republic of China (MEP).